eigenbooks/bayes-missing-manual/book/appendix-theory.md

 ## Disambiguation of the language we use for probability and statistics
 The [introduction](intro) to this manual described how probability and statistics differ in this manual.
 Descriptive statistics are a description of observed data and probability is a belief.
 Statistical inference allows us to reason about the data that we are observing to try and explain our world.

-There are many classic examples (rolling dice, drawing cards, flipping coins) where you can count all the possible outcomes and interpret probability as a frequency of occurrence as the most useful way to think about the problem.
+There are many classic examples - rolling dice, drawing cards, flipping coins - where you can count all the possible outcomes and interpret probability as a frequency of occurrence as the most useful way to think about the problem.
 These are known as frequentest probabilities.
 The uncertainty in these situations is a result of the process that generates the data.
-Given enough observations of these types of processes (say 100 coin flips) the probabilities start to converge.
+Given enough observations of these types of processes - say 100 coin flips - the probabilities start to converge.
 There might be a run of 7 heads at some point, which is curious, but eventually the ratio of heads to tails will converge.

 This manual mainly uses subjective probabilities instead of frequentest probabilities.
 Subjective probabilities are simply opinions.
 Hopefully you back your opinions up with some sort of evidence/data/logic/experience, but there is no mathematical constraint on how you derive your opinions.
 This lack of rigor makes subjective probabilities very helpful or very dangerous based on your level of skill.
 The onus is on you to generate probabilities that are useful to you.
 Bayes theorem does not care where your probabilities come from, so using either frequentest or subjective probabilities is valid.
 If you choose to use subjective probabilities - which we do repeatedly in this manual - you have to acknowledge that the results are personal.
 Someone else looking at the same data may start with a very different opinion/belief/probability and arrive at a much different result than you.
 This of course is perfectly acceptable as long as you realize there is no guarantee that your world view is correct in an absolute sense.
 Even with the dangers of subjective probabilities, using Bayes theorem to think about your problem means you are attempting to think critically.